timbouc/cart/README.md

 <summary markdown="span"><code>apply(condition: CartCondition | Array&lt;CartCondition&gt;): Promise&lt;any&gt;</code></summary>

 Appy a cart condition or an array of conditions.
 Conditions are used to account for discounts, taxes and miscelleneous values.
-The field `target` specified the entity the condition applied to.
+The field `target` specified the entity the condition applies to.
 This value can be `total`, `subtotal` or an item ID.

 ```javascript
 const item = await cart.apply({